vipulnaik/diet-exercise-health/profile-information/health-profile.md

 bpm range.
 However, from late 2025 onward, measurements of my resting, seated heart rate have generally been in the range of 60-70 bpm.

-As of 2026-04-08, my most recent resting, seated heart rate estimates are as follows:
+As of 2026-07-01, my most recent resting, seated heart rate estimates are as follows:

 * Stethoscope: 66, 66, 63, and 69 bpm on 2026-04-08

-* Blood pressure machine: 68 and 69 bpm on 2026-03-21
+* Blood pressure machine: 60 bpm and 59 bpm on 2026-07-01

 #### Heart rate after exercise